chipxsd/stream-based-sync/stream-based-sync.md

 just one app model, then we'd have to write this logic twice for different models?

-The best place for this would be where we collect (queue) our events for publication, which is in our `Sync.Client` logic.
-The logic should be relatively simple, it just needs to follow a small set of rules:
+The best place to perform the coalescing process would be where we collect (queue) our events for publication, which is in our `Sync.Client.enqueue(event)` method.
+The coalescing logic however we can implement straight in the `Sync.Event` class itself.
+The alghorithm should be relatively simple, it just needs to follow a small set of rules:

 1. **Update Event** for an object should merge the values of the